xabbu42/Master/arbeit.md

 terms, but replace the axioms with rules $(⊃ :)_c$ and $(⊃ :)_t$ to
 keep the prehistoric relations of the proof intact.
 As there is a proof for $⊃ A$ for any axiom $A$ and also for $A ⊃ A$ for any formula
-$A$, this two rules are equivalent to the two axioms and invertible.
+$A$, these two rules are equivalent to the two axioms and invertible.

 As we already did with G3s, we will use the full system with all classical operators for examples, but only the minimal subset with $→$ and $⊥$ for proofs.
-So this two systems use the classical rules from G3s in figure \ref{G3sfull} and \ref{G3smin} as well as the new LP rules in figure \ref{G3lprules}.
+So these two systems use the classical rules from G3s in figures \ref{G3sfull} and \ref{G3smin} as well as the new LP rules in figure \ref{G3lprules}.

 \renewcommand{\arraystretch}{3}